-l) that the scrambling process used in conditional access broadcasting may require special steps to be taken where bit-rate reduction is to be employed; and
+l) that the scrambling process used in conditional access broadcasting may require special steps to be taken where bit-rate reduction is to be employed;

-m) that continuous evaluation and monitoring of quality (including dynamic resolution) is needed,
+m) that continuous evaluation and monitoring of quality (including dynamic resolution) is needed;

+n) that viewing conditions are different for outdoor and indoor applications,

-decides that the following Question should be studied
+decides that the following Questions should be studied

 1 What are the objective performance parameters for each application identified, and for each digital TV format?

-2 What are the necessary test materials and test signals required for the objective picture quality measurement of these applications and for each digital TV format?
+2 What are the necessary test materials and test signals required for the objective quality measurement of different applications?

 3 What methods should be used for measuring and monitoring the parameters defined in §§ 1 and 2 to cover all motion artifacts and impairments including those introduced by the display pre-processor?